 The Human Services Program at East Tennessee State University seeks to educate human service professionals who are self-reflective practitioners, competent care-givers, and community leaders.
 To that end we offer a B. S. in Human Services, two minors complementary to a variety of majors: Human Development and Learning and Family Studies, and general education courses: Understanding Cultural Diversity and Introduction to Service Learning.
 The curriculum is designed to help students develop the self-awareness, knowledge, and culturally relevant skills necessary to work with a diverse clientele in a variety of settings and situations.
 The Human Services Program curriculum emphasizes the development of human services professionals who will be responsive to contemporary needs.
+Please see our program description, philosophy, and mission

 The faculty that directs the Human Services program has created a program that honors an interdisciplinary focus as well as a grounding in human development and promoting wellness.
 The core requirements include courses in theories, research, and methods fundamental to helping others including work with diverse populations.
 Direct experience in the field is offered throughout the program including practicum and internship courses designed to integrate learning with real-world experience.
 These opportunities lead directly to professional training and employment.
 The remaining degree requirements are met by choosing from guided electives and a minor that complements the interests of the students and the core curriculum.
 Note that with specific elective courses and internship placement, the B. S. in Human Services leads to the academic preparation for